ddnexus/elastics-doc/source/doc/2-flex/2-Templating/5-Interpolation.md

 {:tag_c => nil, :tag_e => nil} # would produce {"f":12}
 {% endhighlight %}

-> __Notice__: You can skip the pruning of arbitrary keys that are expected to containing nil/empty values by just adding them to the `:no_pruning` variable.
+> __Notice__: You can skip the pruning of arbitrary keys that are expected to containing nil/empty values by just adding them to the `:no_pruning` variable Array.

 Pruning also perform `compact` and `flatten` on `Array` values.
 That allows easier writing of templates that would be impossible in certain `YAML` structures, like for example extending an array with more items.